-- Instructional guidelines regarding neonatal care should be educated to mothers during antenatal period. - Replication of this study with a larger sample of different areas with longitudinal follow-up is recommended, so that the results could be generalized. - Further studies should be conducted on different aspects regarding mothers' care practices for their newborn babies.
+- Instructional guidelines regarding neonatal care should be applied for newly mothers during antenatal period. - Replication of this study with a larger sample of different areas with longitudinal follow-up is recommended, so that the results could be generalized. - Further studies should be conducted on different aspects regarding mothers' care practices for their newborn babies.